enablebanking/open_banking_eidas_broker/tests/README.md

 Setup following environment variables:
 BROKER_ORIGIN – origin/url of your broker
-QSEAL_CERT_PATH – path to public QSeal certificate
+QSEAL_CERT_PATH – path to a public QSeal certificate
 QSEAL_KEY_NAME – name of a private key inside the broker
-MTLS_CLIENT_CERT_PATH - path to client MTLS certificate
+QWAC_CERT_NAME – name of a public Qwac inside the broker QWAC_KEY_NAME – name of a private Qwac key inside the broker MTLS_CLIENT_CERT_PATH - path to client MTLS certificate
 MTLS_CLIENT_KEY_PATH - path to client MTLS private key